AdobeDocs/commerce-frontend-core/src/pages/guide/themes/index.md

 # Themes

-A *theme* is a component of application which provides a consistent look and feel (visual design) for entire application area (for example, [storefront](https://glossary.magento.com/storefront) or Sdmin) using a combination of custom templates, layouts, styles or images.
+A *theme* is a component of application which provides a consistent look and feel (visual design) for entire application area (for example, [storefront](https://glossary.magento.com/storefront) or Admin) using a combination of custom templates, layouts, styles or images.

 Themes are designed to override or customize view layer resources, provided initially by modules or libraries.